kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. DNA base alterations - T
 	D. Catalytic dismutation of the superoxide anion - T
 	E. DNA cross-linking
-#### Answer: E. DNA cross-linking - ?
+#### Answer: E. DNA cross-linking - *FALSE* = D. Catalytic dismutation of the superoxide anion
+- Radiation-induced cell damage can produce several types of free radicals
+	- Which can be damaging to cell membranes and DNA
+- DNA damage can include
+	- Strand breakages
+	- Base alterations
+	- Cross-linking
+- Free radicals cause peroxidation of the unsaturated lipids in the membrane
+	- Causing damage to the cell

+**Notes**
+- Free radical scavengers such as superoxide dismutases (SODs) catalyse dismutation of superoxide anion,
+	- Which is an important byproduct of oxidative metabolism
+- The resulting hydrogen peroxide and molecular oxygen products of the reaction
+	- Are further detoxified to water by catalases and peroxidases

 ### Q19
 All of the following statements regarding the *anion gap* are true, EXCEPT:

 	A. Normal range is between 10 and 19 mmol/L
 	B. It reflects the concentrations of normally unmeasured anions in the serum - F
-	C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae - T
+	C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae
 	D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-)
 	E. It would be increased in the serum of a runner immediately after a marathon
-#### Answer: D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-) - ?
+#### Answer: D. It is calculated by taking the difference between the main cations and anions in the serum (Na+, K+, HCO3-, Cl-) - *FALSE* = C. It will be abnormal in conditions where bicarbonate is lost, such as diarrhoea and fistulae
+- Anion gap would be increased in conditions where unmeasured anions exist in the blood in metabolic acidosis
+- Examples include
+	- Lactic acidosis
+	- Ketones from diabetic ketoacidosis, and
+	- Drugs that are taken in overdose

+**NOTE** Diarrhoea and loss of bicarbonate do **not** result in an increased anion gap

 ### Q20
 All of the following features are associated with *necrotising enterocolitis*, EXCEPT: